DeanPol/master-doshi/README.md

 # Master Doshi

 ## A Next JS + Redux + Prisma application focused on testing one's abilities on the japanese N5 verbs.
-Enjoy!

 ## Initializing project

 - Run 'npm install' to install all neccessary packages.
 - Run 'npm run dev' and navigate to localhost:3000 (or whichever port is available).

+## Changelog

 ### 0.0.1